Do You Need a 3 Row SUV?

 4. Dodge Durango

-With ample space and tons of cargo room this is a practical and affordable SUV.
-The front grille, muscular styling and a truck-like appeal give the Durango a bad-ass feel.
-It’s available in all-wheel drive which gives you capability to handle most challenging roads.
-But if you live in an area with a lot of troublesome roads, keep in mind the Durango is not available in 4-wheel drive, so it might not be ideal for you.
+With ample space and tons of cargo room, this is a practical and affordable SUV.
+The front grille, muscular styling, and a truck-like appeal give the Durango a bad-ass feel.
+It’s available in all-wheel drive which gives you the capability to handle most challenging roads.
+But if you live in an area with a lot of troublesome roads, keep in mind the Durango is available in all wheel drive but not 4-wheel drive, so it might not be ideal for you.
+Priced from $30,000 to about $63,000 for the souped-up SRT edition.

 What We Love: